Traci Thirteen: DC Universe (2018- Current)

 In between her appearances in Superwoman and Raven: Daughter of Darkness, it is mentioned in the 2018 Titans Special series by Natasha that Traci and Natasha had broken up.
 In the Raven: Daughter of Darkness series, Traci is approached by Baron Winters to combat the Shadowriders, a group of entities who are magicians.
-While skeptical due to his reputation (from her father's account), she eventually briefly joins Winter's Night Force (consisting of familiar young magic users: Raven, Klarion the Witch Boy, Zach Zatara, Black Alice and newcomers Skye, and Robert Diaz) to combat the magic murdering villains and reveals herself as a fan of the Teen Titans hero, Raven.
+While skeptical due to his reputation (from her father's account), she eventually briefly joins Winter's Night Force (consisting of familiar young magic users: Raven, Klarion the Witch Boy, Zach Zatara, Black Alice and newcomers Skye and Robert Diaz) to combat the magic murdering villains and reveals herself as a fan of the Teen Titans hero, Raven.

-She later appears in the Blue Beetle run revealed she used to date Jamie too like in the previous literations.
+She later appears in the Blue Beetle run, revealing she used to date Jamie like in the previous literations.

 Characterization

-Inheriting her magical power from her maternal linage connected to the homo magi race, Traci's character is typically depicted as a teenager; once source gave an estimation of around seventeen.
+Inheriting her magical power from her maternal linage connected to the homo magi race, Traci's character is typically depicted as a teenager; one source gave an estimation of around seventeen.
 The character was also originally presented as heterosexual but later depicted as bisexual, her love interests being Jaime Reyes and Natasha Irons.
 She is also a founder of the witch society, the Sisterhood of the Sleight Hand, aimed to aid other female magic users and offering mystical aid to mortal heroes, as well as a employee of Oblivion Bar.

 Powers and abilities

 Due to her heritage, she is capable of naturally performing magic and is classified as a magician, making her proficient in casting spells.
 Her chief ability is utilizing "Urban magic", a form of magic that allows her to tap into the mystical energies residing within a city to perform magical feats.
 This variation of magic also requires proficiency in scientific concepts and technical skills, making her proficient in computer programming and technology.
 In addition to her magical prowess, Traci possesses acute detective skills.

-As a witch, she possess magical artifacts to enhance her powers; she wields the Staff of Arion, a artifact created by the aforementioned sorcerer she pilfered that amplifies her power and manipulates it's considerable arcane energies within it to confront powerful entities (i.e Eclipso).
+As a witch, she possess magical artifacts to enhance her powers; she wields the Staff of Arion, a artifact created by the aforementioned sorcerer she pilfered that amplifies her power and manipulates its considerable arcane energies to allow her to confront powerful entities (i.e Eclipso).